Eugene Sledge: With the Old Breed

-At the urging of his wife, Sledge began to compile a memoir of his war experiences as a way to better help him cope.
-In 1981, he published With the Old Breed: At Peleliu and Okinawa, a memoir of his World War II service with the United States Marine Corps.
-With the Old Breed was reprinted in 1990 (with an introduction by Paul Fussell) and again in 2007 (with an introduction by Victor Davis Hanson).
-In 1992, Sledge was featured in the documentary film Peleliu 1944: Horror in the Pacific.
+At the urging of his wife, Sledge began compiling a memoir of his wartime experiences as a way to help him cope.
+In 1981, he published With the Old Breed: At Peleliu and Okinawa, a memoir of his World War II service in the United States Marine Corps.
+With the Old Breed was reprinted in 1990 with an introduction by Paul Fussell and again in 2007 with an introduction by Victor Davis Hanson.
+In 1992, Sledge appeared in the documentary film Peleliu 1944: Horror in the Pacific.
 In April 2007, it was announced that With the Old Breed, along with Robert Leckie's Helmet for My Pillow, would form the basis for the HBO series The Pacific.

 China Marine

 A second memoir, China Marine: An Infantryman's Life after World War II, was published posthumously.
 Its initial hardbound edition, with a foreword by Stephen E. Ambrose, was published without a subtitle on May 10, 2002, by the University of Alabama Press.
 In 2003, Oxford University Press republished it as a paperback edition with the full title, including the subtitle.
 The book discussed his postwar service in Peking (now known as Beijing), his return to Mobile, and his recovery from the psychological trauma of warfare.